rpifuntime/Text2CWaudio/README.md

 This should display the version information of ffmpeg.
 If it doesn't, it means the ffmpeg executable is not in your system's PATH.

+Instructions for use:

+1. Select file to convert (pdf only at the moment)
+2. Set word per minute speed.
+3. Set Farnsworth speed(optional, leave set to 0 to disable)
+4. set tone frequency
+5. Click convert button, name file, choose location and click save.
+6. Please be patient while your mp3 is created

+Future revisions will see the ability to:

+1. open differnt file types
+2. save as different audio file types